pm67nz/hpc_training/_lessons/001-accessing_resources.md

 ```
    ​ssh -X your_username@kupe.niwa.co.nz
 ```
-If you use a MobaXterm or Putty, start a new ssh session with remote host `kupe.niwa.co.nz` and username `your_username`, and activate "X11 forwarding".
+If you use MobaXterm or Putty, start a new ssh session with remote host `kupe.niwa.co.nz` and username `your_username`, and activate "X11 forwarding".

 2. Enter your password (the one you set up in NeSI User Portal)